dbdespot/pysewer/README.md

 conda install -c conda-forge gdal rasterio fiona
 ```

-Note that the exact package version can be found in the [environment.yml](environment.yml) file.
+Note that the exact versions of the packages used can be found in the [environment.yml](environment.yml) file.

 ### Install pysewer via pip